Framed defects in ABJ(M): Introduction

-In order to address this question, we explore the influence of framing on physical observables localized on the defect.
+We further explore the influence of framing on physical observables localized on the defect.
 We study two-point correlation functions of operators on the Wilson loop and show that framing dependence persists away from the $1/2$ BPS point, where instead it cancels non-trivially.
-We also compute the one-point function of the defect stress tensor and demonstrate that it vanishes only at framing one, where supersymmetry is restored.
+The special role of framing one also emerges computing the one-point function of the defect stress tensor which we find to vanish at this specific value, where supersymmetry is restored.
 As a by-product, we obtain a Ward identity which links the expectation value of the defect stress tensor and a $Q$-exact correlator on the defect - see equations \eqref{eq:onept} and \eqref{eq:stresstensor1ptfunction}.
-These results establish a direct link between scale invariance, superconformal invariance and framing, and clarify the deep connection between scale and cohomological anomalies.
-Therefore, we can conclude that framing is indeed extra data, discriminating between theories with very different quantum properties.
+These results establish a direct link between scale invariance, superconformal invariance, cohomological equivalence and framing one.

-We then consider the implications of framing for the $g$-theorem in defect CFTs \cite{Cuomo:2021rkm}.
-In particular, we analyze the behavior of the defect entropy along the RG flow and show empirically that it may decrease, stay constant or increase, depending on the framing number being less, equal or larger than 1.
-This indicates that at generic framing these defects do not obey the $g$-theorem of \cite{Cuomo:2021rkm}.
-We track this violation down to the emergence of extra terms in key Ward identities used for the derivation of the theorem, triggered by framing.
-Specifically, framing entails a non-trivial variation of the normal bundle of the defect under the action of the superconformal transformations considered in \cite{Cuomo:2021rkm}.
+At framing one, the expectation values of the $1/24$ BPS operators coincide and become independent of deformation parameters, yet the defects still undergo non-trivial RG flow, as their beta functions remain nonzero.
+These beta functions are crucial in enforcing this parametric independence (see discussion between \eqref{eq:barevev} and \eqref{eq:renormalizedvev}).
+Since such expectation values define $g$-functions with monotonicity along RG flow, we examine the impact of framing on the $g$-theorem in defect CFTs.
+We find that the defect entropy can decrease, remain constant, or increase depending on whether the framing number is less than, equal to, or greater than one.
+Thus, at generic framing, these defects violate the $g$-theorem of \cite{Cuomo:2021rkm}, due to extra contributions in the Ward identities, originating from the framing-induced variation of the defect’s normal bundle under conformal transformations.

 Finally, we propose a holographic interpretation of framing in the strong coupling regime, identifying it with the coupling of the dual string worldsheet to the background Kalb-Ramond $B$ field in the $\text{AdS}_4 \times \mathbb{CP}^3$ geometry.
 As in localization, this coupling naturally selects framing number equal to one, aligning with the expectation that the string solution probes supersymmetry preservation in a deeply quantum regime of the dual operators, requiring the absence of anomalies.